South Florida Bulls men's basketball: Orlando Antigua era (2014–2017)

+Brian Gregory era (2017–2023)

 The Bulls then hired Brian Gregory, a consultant at Michigan State under Tom Izzo to become the tenth coach in program history.
 After a fifth straight 20 loss season in 2017–18, South Florida bounced back more than many Bulls fans could have ever hoped in 2018–19.
-The Bulls won 24 games for the first time in school history, and won the College Basketball Invitational against former Big East rival DePaul.
-Coming in red hot off a senior night comeback victory after being down by 7 with 24 seconds to play, capped off by a buzzer beater from senior Laquincy Rideau, the Bulls 2019–20 season was cut short less than an hour before they were set to play rival Central Florida in round one of the conference tournament due to the COVID-19 pandemic, ending their season at 14–17.
+The Bulls won 24 games for the first time in school history, and won the College Basketball Invitational against former Big East rival DePaulWith the help of freshman Scott Moore Jr. Coming in red hot off a senior night comeback victory after being down by 7 with 24 seconds to play, capped off by a buzzer beater from senior Laquincy Rideau, the Bulls 2019–20 season was cut short less than an hour before they were set to play rival Central Florida in round one of the conference tournament due to the COVID-19 pandemic, ending their season at 14–17.
 After disappointing campaigns in his following three seasons, Gregory was fired by the Bulls.